 I’VE HEARD BROOKLINE IS A “YES” COMMUNITY- WHAT IS A “YES” COMMUNITY, AND HOW DOES LIVING IN A “YES” COMMUNITY IMPACT ME?

-A majority (59.98%) of Brookline residents voted “Yes” to Question 4 during the 2016 election to legalize adult-use Marijuana, making Brookline a “Yes” community.
-“Yes” communities are required to follow processes in order to limit adult-use Marijuana that are, in some respects, different than “No” communities.
-“No” communities are where a majority of residents voted “No” to Question 4.
-Brookline is a “Yes” community.
+A majority (59.98%) of Brookline residents voted “Yes” to Question 4 on the 2016 State election ballot to legalize adult-use Marijuana, making Brookline a “Yes” community.
+“No” communities are those in which the majority of residents voted “No” to Question 4.

-In a “Yes” community, certain limitations cannot be placed on Marijuana Retailers (businesses that sell Marijuana directly to the consumer) unless they are approved BOTH by Town Meeting AND in a Town-wide referendum.
+A “Yes” community could not place certain controls on Marijuana Retailers (businesses that sell Marijuana directly to the consumer) unless those limitations were approved by BOTH Town Meeting AND via a Town-wide referendum.

-In preparation for the July 1st deadline, Town Boards, Committees, and Departments worked proactively to introduce a series of Warrant Articles to create a regulatory process for these Establishments, known as Warrant Articles 17-22, approved at the May 2018 Annual Town Meeting.
+In preparation of the State's July 1, 2018 deadline (when recreational marijuana could be legally sold to consumers), Town Boards, Committees, and Departments worked proactively to introduce a series of Warrant Articles to create a regulatory process for Marijuana Establishments.
+Warrant Articles 17 to 22 were approved at the May 2018 Annual Town Meeting.

 WHAT ARE THE RULES FOR MARIJUANA ESTABLISHMENTS?

-The State regulations are extensive and complex, compiled in an 88-page document that governs various use types (grow, sell, etc.).
-State regulations do not give much local control over Marijuana Establishments, which is why we’ve proposed the regulatory scheme included in Warrant Articles 17-22.
-You can find a copy of the regulations by the Cannabis Control Commission under the Additional Resources page.
+State: The State regulations are extensive and complex, compiled in an 88-page document that governs various use types (grow, sell, etc.).
+State regulations do not give much local control over Marijuana Establishments, which is why the Town proposed the regulatory scheme included in Warrant Articles 17 to 22.
+To review current State regulations, please visit the links to the Enabling Legislation on Cannabis Control Commission site.

 WHAT DOES A LICENSING SCHEME DO?